voideditor/void/README.md

 - 🚙 [Project Board](https://github.com/orgs/voideditor/projects/2)

 ## Contributing

 1. To get started working on Void, check out our Project Board!
 You can also see [HOW_TO_CONTRIBUTE](https://github.com/voideditor/void/blob/main/HOW_TO_CONTRIBUTE.md).

 2. Feel free to attend a casual weekly meeting in our Discord channel!

+## Model Provider Development
+Want to add support for a new LLM provider?
+We've made it easy to submit new providers:

+📖 **[Provider Development Guide](PROVIDER_DEVELOPMENT_GUIDE.md)** - Complete guide for implementing providers for Void, allowing you to bring your own models, agents, and more.
+You can also use our `scaffold-provider.js` script to quickly get started with an OpenAI-compatible provider or something more custom.

 ## Reference